Planning Your Next DHAG 2: Activities, People, & Costs for Doing the Work

 Designing a feasible project

 Use the Activities and Project Team section of the narrative to provide a high-level overview of how your project will be implemented.
 Readers should come away from this section with a clear understanding of what you’re going to do, who is going to be involved, and how you are going to measure the success of your project.
 Remember that this section should complement, not repeat, the information in other attachments.
 There’s no need to replicate details like the names and titles of your project team.

 Use the Biographies attachment to demonstrate that the people involved are capable of completing this work.

 Use the Work Plan attachment to provide clear and concrete information about what you’re going to do and how you’re going to do it.
-Depending on the complexity of your project, you might use prose, a timeline, or Gantt chart, or a combination, to organize your work plan.
+Depending on the complexity of your project, you might use prose, a timeline, a Gantt chart, or a combination, to organize your work plan.

 Articulating a work plan requires breaking down the big idea into small and manageable pieces, such as: